-The College of Education and Human Ecology (EHE) Career Services recognizes there are various definitions of "internship" and encourages students to pursue any opportunity that will provide valuable experience to explore careers and develop credentials to present to employers.
+The College of Education and Human Ecology (EHE) Career Development recognizes there are various definitions of "internship" and encourages students to pursue any opportunity that will provide valuable experience to explore careers and develop credentials to present to employers.
 Here are some of the internship structures that one might encounter.

 Researching an Internship

-It is suggested that students properly plan for an internship by beginning the research process at least two (2) semsesters in advance of completing your internship for credit.
+It is suggested that students properly plan for an internship by beginning the research process at least two (2) semesters in advance of completing your internship for credit.

 Gain information about internships in any of the following ways:

 - Attend job fairs, employer information sessions, and networking opportunities on campus.

 - Research job boards: Handshake, Columbus Internships, Ohio Means Internships.

-- Visit Career Services and learn how to research for an internship, update or revise your resume, cover letter, and schedule a mock interview.
+- Visit Career Development and learn how to research for an internship, update or revise your resume, cover letter, and schedule a mock interview.

 Make contact with potential employers in one of the following ways: